GENERAL TOPOLOGY - 2024/5

 Thus, the summative assessment for this module consists of:

-- Give a self-contained, rigorous, formal treatment of basic topics in point set topology.
+- Introduce students to a rigorous and formal treatment of point set topology.

 C - Cognitive/analytical